nhs-t10/yog23-knowledge/software/glossary.md

 ## Javascript

-A language that does everything better than Java, except for multithreading.
+A language that does everything better than Java, except for multithreading and compiling.

+## Menu Bar

+Android Studio's menu bar has many system actions.
+It's in the top of the *window* on Windows and Linux.
+It's in the top of the *screen* on Mac.